-(UPS 169-220) Published daily in the Journalism and Egyptian Laboratory, except Saturday, Sunday, University vacations and holidays by Southern Illinois University.
-Com-munications and the Company of the Southern at Carbondale, Illinois.
-Editorial and business office is located in Communications Building, North Wing, Phone 536- Gasoline prices, however, jumped 3.8 percent and fuel oil prices were up 7.5 percent last month.
-Consumer prices rose 12.4 percent in 1980, and most economists expect little or no moderation of that inflation rate in 1981.
-Reagan last week urged Congress to cut \$41.4 billion from the 1982 budget and pass a Daily Egyptian ورجان ومراجع 3311.
-Vernon A. Stone fiscal officer.
-Subscription rates are \$19.50 per year or \$10 for six months in Jackson and surrounding counties.
-View of \$25 for six months in all Letters We should all sacrifice The reactions of various constituencies to Reagan's budget cuts are not un-predictable.
+Letters We should all sacrifice The reactions of various constituencies to Reagan's budget cuts are not un-predictable.
 Prima facie, it is indeed favorable to the rich than the poor and middle-class Americans.
 However, everybody agrees that some drastic actions are needed to control the growth of the federal deficit.
-Nobody really wants the persistence of the present economic ills hence Reagan was overwhelmingly Reagan was overwheimingly elected.
+Nobody really wants the persistence of the present economic ills hence Reagan was overwhelmingly Heagan was overwhelmingly elected.
 Whay are so many of us shedding crocodile tears and why are we not prepared to sacrifice today for a better tomorrow economically?
 Are tomorrow economically?
-Are we just realizing that our capitalistic system is the root cause of the large dichotomy between the haves and the have nots?
-Getting rid of all the wasteful regrams would reduce the deficits; hopefully this would reduce the high interest rates My congratulations are ex-tended to the SPC Expressive Arts Committee.
-The hype for Arts Committee.
-The hype for the Abbie Hoffman lecture in Wednesday's Daily Egyptian was a work of art.
-There standing before us with that all challenging smirk was Abbie Hoffman, Yippie extroranaire complete with American flag shirt The copy for the ad reads like the preview to an upcoming Mickey Spillane novel (He changed his name; he changed his face).
-The entire ad brings us right back to those good old Days of Rage, when the whole which would reduce the in-comes of the big money lenders.
+Are we just realizing that our capitalistic system is the root cause of the large dichotomy between the haves and the have-nots?
+Getting rid of all the wasteful programs would reduce the deficits; hopefully this would reduce the high interest rates which would reduce the in-comes of the big money lenders.
 Inflation would go down and more funds would be available more funds would be available for investment which would reduce the present rate of unemployment.
-More im-portantly, the psychology of dependence would be gradually reduced and the sacredness about the deficit's un-controllability would be destroyed destroyed.
-Reagan may be a millionaire but be is doing a good job economically from the best conservative point of view.
+More importantly, the psychology of dependence would be gradually reduced and the sacredness about the deficit's uncontrollability would be Reagan may be a millionaire but be is doing a good job economically from the best conservative point of view.
 We should all beware of those senators and representatives who do more harm economically for political gains.
 Reagan needs the maximum sacrifice and sup-port of everybody to address the present economic mess.
-We shold be objective in responding to those budget cuts.-Da Olowu, Liberal Arts College -Dada world was watching.
+We shold be objective in responding to those budget cuts.-Da Olowa, Liberal Arts College Don't pay for Abbie's toupee My congratulations are ex-tended to the SPC Expressive Arts Committee.
+The hype for Arts Committee.
+The hype for the Abbie Hoffman lecture in Wednesday's Daily Egyptian was a work of art.
+There standing before us with that all challenging smirk was Abbie Hoffman, Yippie extroranaire complete with American flag whire The copy for the ad reads like the preview to an uncoming Mickey Spillane novel (He changed his name; he changed his face).
+The entire ad brings us right back to those good old Days of Rage, when the whole world was watching world was watching.